tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

    <img src="images/projectsettingsreadmeio.png" alt="Project Settings" />

 4. Now check out the API doc configuration section.
 In the left sidebar, click **Reference Docs**, and then click **API**.

+{: .tip}
+For a demo of the sample weather API (that we've been using in this course) published on Readme.io, see [apitest.readme.io/docs](https://apitest.readme.io/docs).

 Overall, Readme.io provides a robust GUI for creating API documentation in a way that is more extensive and well-designed than virtually any other platform available.
 The output includes an interactive, try-it-out experience with endpoints: